 Blountstown in Calhoun County, Florida — The American South (South Atlantic)

 Location.
-30° 26.583′ N, 85° 2.583′ W. Marker is in Blountstown, Florida, in Calhoun County.
-Marker is at the intersection of East Central Avenue (State Road 20) and Main Street (State Road 71), on the right when traveling west on East Central Avenue.
+30° 25.52′ N, 85° 2.035′ W. Marker is in Blountstown, Florida, in Calhoun County.
+Marker is on River Street 0.1 miles south of Hay Street, on the left when traveling south.
 Touch for map.
-Marker is on the grounds of the Old Calhoun County Courthouse, Blountstown, Florida.
-Marker is at or near this postal address: 314 East Central Avenue, Blountstown FL 32424, United States of America.
+Marker is in this post office area: Blountstown FL 32424, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
-Blunt Reservation and Fields (here, next to this marker); Governor Fuller Warren (approx. 2.4 miles away); Torreya Tree (approx. 10.8 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Blunt Reservation and Fields (approx. 1.3 miles away); Cochranetown - Corakko Talofv (approx. 1.3 miles away); M & B Railroad (approx. 1.6 miles away); Governor Fuller Warren (approx. 3.7 miles away); Abe Springs Bluff Courthouse (approx. 7.4 miles away); Altha Methodist Church (approx. 11.4 miles away); Torreya Tree (approx. 11.6 miles away); Richards Cemetery (approx. 11.8 miles away).
+Touch for a list and map of all markers in Blountstown.